ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (_aka._ requests, project applications) to one single facility from its users.
-The order form contents is fully configurable via the web interface.
+A portal for orders (_a.k.a._ requests, project applications) to one single facility from its users.
+The order form fields are fully configurable via the web interface.
 The field definitions are generic, and allow order forms to be designed for a wide variety of facilities.